 The left side contains the ON/OFF buttons for each of the main instrument functions.
 Tapping any of these buttons will toggle the function on and off.
 The same ON/OFF functionality is also available on the individual Settings pages.
-The power buttons turn green to indicate the function is ON, and turn red to indicate the function is disabled.
+The power buttons turn green to indicate the function is ON, and they turn red to indicate the function is disabled.

 The central section is the main dashboard for reporting operational values of each section.
 Tapping the screen in this middle area will take the user to the corresponding Settings page for each section.
-Note that the green dot in each of these sections indicates the function is stable.
-A blinking green dot indicates the function is still stabilizing.
+Note that the green dot in each of these sections glows steadily to indicate the function is stable, and it blinks to indicate the function is still stabilizing.